- EDIN - “Empowering Dialogue and Interfaith Networks”

 The Fellowship Programme promotes intercultural and interfaith understanding by engaging young civil society leaders from Europe, North America (EUNA), the Middle East and North Africa (MENA).
 Organized around two-week exchange trips between EUNA and MENA countries, the Fellowship Programme sends participants from each geographic area to their counterparts’ region.
 The initiative aims at challenging perceptions and deconstructing stereotypes.
 Throughout their journey, UNAOC Fellows interact with a wide range of local stakeholders.
 Together, they explore opportunities for intercultural collaboration and exchange ideas and good practices on how to address current global challenges.

-The Intercultural Innovation Award (IIA) is a global venture in partnership with BMW Group.
+The Intercultural Innovation Hub (IIH / formerly Award) is a global venture in partnership with BMW Group.
 IIA recognizes and supports the most innovative grassroots projects encouraging intercultural dialogue and cooperation around the world.
 Recipients receive a monetary grant and one year of mentoring support from UNAOC and BMW Group to help their projects expand and replicate.
 This model of collaboration between the United Nations system and the private sector creates a stronger impact, as both partners provide their respective expertise to ensure the sustainable growth of each project.

 Youth Video Festival